Nathan Maguire: Career

 In 2019, Maguire was critical of funding cuts for British parasports, and the lack of money in parasports compared to able-bodied sports.
 That year, he was nominated for the Spinal Injuries Association's Young Person of the Year Award.
 In March 2020, he was supportive of the decision to postpone the 2020 Summer Paralympics due to the COVID-19 pandemic.
 Later in the year, he competed at the 2020 British Athletics Championships, finishing second in the 400 metres mixed class event.

 Maguire won the 400 metres mixed class event at the 2021 British Athletics Championships.
 Later in the year, he came third in the 400 metres T54 event at the 2021 World Para Athletics European Championships, narrowly beating fellow Briton Danny Sidbury.
 He also came third in the 800 metres T54 event, and was part of the British team that came second in the universal 4 × 100 metres relay.

 In July 2021, Maguire was announced in the British team for the delayed 2020 Summer Paralympics.
 He competed in the 400 metres T54, 800 metres T54 and mixed 4 × 100 metres relay events.
 In the 400 metres T54, Maguire came fourth in his heat, and qualified for the final, where he finished sixth.
 In the 800 metres T54 event, he came fifth in his heat, and did not qualify for the final.
 In the mixed 4 × 100 metres relay, Great Britain came second in their heat, and came second in the final.

 In June 2022, Maguire won the 400 metres wheelchair race at the 2022 British Athletics Championships.
 Later in the year, he won the 1500 metres T54 event at the 2022 Commonwealth Games.

+At the 2023 World Para Athletics Championships, he placed 5th and 7th in the 800 and 1500 metres respectively.
+He also placed 5th in the 400 metres.

+At the 2024 World Championships, he won bronze in the 800 metres, and 5th and 6th in the 1500 metres and 400 metres respectively.

+Maguire qualified to represent Great Britain at the 2024 Summer Paralympics, in the 400, 800 and 1500 metres.
+He placed 4th in both the 400 and 800 metres, and 5th in the 1500 metres.

+Since the Paralympics, Maguire has called for more international competitions, so that para athletics is given a bigger spotlight, saying that they haven’t had anything like it since London 2012, when there were crowds of 70,000 watching.